 Lastly, models like the spam model are trained to take look-alike characters into account.
 Specifically the spam model should raise a flag for excessive use of look-alike characters.
 Other models like the email model will run on the normalized text to improve accuracy.

-Storing moderated content
+Storing modified content

 Some models can be configured to modify the content.
 For example, the email model can mask email addresses with {{ email hidden }}.
 You can store the modified content in your database by using the content field.